nickjbrowning/cscs-docs/docs/guides/storage.md

 Note that the original virtual environment is still installed in `$SCRATCH/sqfs-demo/.pyenv`, however the squashfs image has been mounted on top of it, so the single squashfs file is being accessed instead of the many files in the original version.

 A benefit of this approach is that the squashfs file can be copied to a location that is not subject to the Scratch cleaning policy.

+!!! warning
+    Virtual environment are usually not relocatable as they contain symlinks to absolute locations inside the virtual environment.
+Therefore, you need to mount the image in the exact same location where you created the virtual environment.

 #### Step 4: (optional) regenerate the virtual environment